openenclave/openenclave/doc/refman/doxygen-howto.md

 ### Disabling doxygen documentation from blocks of code

-To disable doxygen documentatation from blocks of code with #defines, #typedefs use the @cond command.
+To disable doxygen documentation from blocks of code with #defines, #typedefs use the @cond command.
 Here is an example.

 /**